The Painful Reality of Church Hurt

 When it comes to dealing with people in the church, I think it is important for you to manage your expectations, because at the end of the day everyone falls short.
 There is not one person on this earth who has not gossipped, said hurtful things, judged someone, or acted out of pride, anger, or bitterness.
 So if someone in the church has recently said or done one of those things to you, I challenge you to take a moment to sit with this difficult truth.
 For the bible says in John 8:7, “let anyone without sin cast the first stone.”

 I’m sure you are saying when reading that, “yeah, I get what you are saying and all, but it still doesn’t make what that person did to me hurt any less.”
 Trust me...I get it.
 Regardless of how “spiritually mature” you are, you’re human, and when someone does you wrong, it will hurt.
 The last thing I want you to do is pretend to be all “churchy” as if nothing ever bothered you.
 It will also do you a disservice to allow yourself to be a doormat for people in the church who act out of line and treat people wrong.
 Jesus was the ultimate model for the world when it comes to this.
 Although Jesus taught his disciples that they are supposed to love others, Jesus was never a punk.
 He did not equate being nice to being Godly.
 When Jesus saw that a person was out of line, he wasn’t afraid to “check them.”
 In fact, He put the Pharisees in their place on several occasions.
 However, in responding to “church people,” Jesus was always tuned into how God was directing Him to handle the situation.
 It’s important, when “a negative Nancy” says something crazy to you in the church, that you don’t allow yourself to immediately respond to their foolishness with a fleshly “snap back.”
 Yes, your first inclination might be to curse them out, but other than making you feel better in that moment, your witness to others as a Christian has been tarnished.
-Instead, take a moment to breathe, say a quick silent prayer asking God to be your strength in that situation, and then challenge that person with a question like “What did you mean by that because it came across as judgmental to me?” or simply say “If you want to help me, I would appreciate your prayers about the situation, not your judgment.”
+Instead, take a moment to breathe, say a quick silent prayer asking God to be your strength in that situation, and then challenge that person with a question like or simply say “If you want to help me, I would appreciate your prayers about the situation, not your judgment.”
 In other words, say something to let them know, “I’m not the one to play with.”

 In some cases, you might not have the opportunity to address the wrong that was done to you directly.
 It is so important in those instances to be prayerful and ask God to help you to forgive the person or people who hurt you, and not to allow bitterness to take root in your heart.
 The word of God reminds us in Ephesians 4:31-32 “Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.”
 Although I know it won’t be easy, God instructs His children to forgive for a reason.
 The longer you stay bitter, hurt, and angry, the longer the devil is able to use that against you to prevent you from being able to experience all of the joys of life.